 I believe that the only way to remedy the growing inequality in the U.S. is to make business work for the many by creating models that consider business’s impact on employees and communities, not just shareholders.

-In my free time I run, practice yoga, rock climb, read and hike.
-In my past life I was a pastry chef and I still love all things food, especially sharing it with my friends and family.
+In her free time Tonya enjoys running, practicing yoga, rock climbing, reading and hiking.
+In her former life Tonya was a pastry chef and still loves all things food, especially sharing it with friends and family.

-I’m driven by a belief that changing the way we do business has the power to create an economic system that is more equitable.
+Tonya is driven by the belief that changing the way we do business has the power to create an economic system that is more equitable.

 B.A., Western Michigan University